 Set up meetings with hotels, caterers, party rental companies and so on.
 Explain your event planning business, the services you provide and leave them with your marketing material and contact information.
 Once they have met you face-to-face and learned what services you offer, they may refer business to you or hire you themselves for one of their upcoming events.
-This is also an opportunity for you to meet others in the industry, as you may need to hire them for their services when you plan events.
+This is also an opportunity for you to meet others in the industry.

-When you are new as a business owner, you join a whole family of people who operate their own businesses.
-Many of the challenges and frustrations of running your own business are shared by others in different industries who have also chosen this career path.
-Think of them as your support group.
 Join local industry associations for small business owners as well as any groups for those in event planning.
 These organizations often host monthly meetings, regular breakfasts, guest speakers or casual events where you are encouraged to get to know one another and the products or services you provide.
-You may meet a local caterer who is a good fit for one of your upcoming events.
-Or learn of a restaurant owner who wants to rent out their space for hosting parties and events.
-In addition, these fellow business owners can tell you how they handle payroll or where they rent office equipment or how they market their business.
+You may meet a local caterer who is a good fit for one of your upcoming events, or a DJ who would be perfect for a wedding.

 Volunteer Your Services